A microscopic theory of Anderson localization of electrons in random lattices

 The two-particle vertex $\mathcal{K}^{RA}$ obeys an integral Bethe-Salpeter equation, an analogue of the one-particle Dyson equation,

-where $L^{RA}$ is the electron-hole irreducible vertex, electron-hole self-energy.
+where $L^{RA}$ is the electron-hole irreducible vertex and electron-hole self-energy.
 The electron-hole vertex, with all its variables, is important for the microscopic description.
-The solution of the problem of a particle moving in the infinite lattice with random atomic potentials is complete if we know the one-particle self-energy $\Sigma^{R}_{\veck}(E)$ and the electron-hole irreducible vertex $L^{RA}_{\mathbf{k}\mathbf{k}'}(E;\omega,\mathbf{q})$.
+The problem of a particle moving in an infinite lattice with random atomic potentials is solved completely if we know the one-particle self-energy $\Sigma^{R}_{\veck}(E)$ and the electron-hole irreducible vertex $L^{RA}_{\mathbf{k}\mathbf{k}'}(E;\omega,\mathbf{q})$.